 The school administration will judge the appropriateness of any article of apparel.

 Common Courtesy

-- A. No head coverings in school buildings or on campus during school hours.
+- A No head coverings on campus.
 Toboggans may be worn during cold weather outside of buildings and on the bus.
-Approval may be given for medical, religious, or safety reasons. - B. No Blankets
+Approval may be given for medical, religious, or safety reasons - B. No Blankets

 Dress vs Costume